rdeangulo/chable/LASSO_CRM_INTEGRATION.md

 ## Properties Supported

 **Note**: "Residencias" is the default project for leads that haven't defined a specific project interest.
-The other projects are assigned to their specific CRMs.
+Each property requires its own API key configuration.

 | Property | Key | Lasso ID | Display Name |
 |----------|-----|----------|--------------|